Statistical Inference on Latent Space Models for Network Data

 Next, we develop theories to enhance statistical inference involving either individual or multiple nodes, a topic scarcely explored in the existing literature.
-Given $m$ node indices $\mathcal{I} = (i_1, i_2, ..., i_m)$, denote the following consistent estimators of covariance matrices introduced in Assumption VII:
+Given $m$ node indices $\mathcal{I} = (i_1, i_2, ..., i_m)$, denote the following consistent estimators of {information matrices}: